 - Development and implementation of a series of simulation scenarios to help students acquire and/or reinforce the professionalism skills that employers and patients expect and value

 Whatcom Community College Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-CAAHEP, 1361 Park Street, Clearwater, FL 727-210-2350.
+CAAHEP, 25400 US Highway 19 N, Suite 158, Clearwater, FL 33763, (727) 210-2350.

 Are there Tech Prep credits that I can transfer from my high school for the medical assisting program?

 If you are currently in high school there are several courses that have articulated agreements between the high schools and WCC.
 Contact your high school counselor about Tech Prep credits.